SDK. Shared library.

 "vl_default"

-Default virtual location, country code.
+Default virtual location.
 By default, all traffic routed to the SDK TUN interface goes through this location.
 If not specified or empty, SDK will try to get an optimal location that can be configured on the backend side.

 Default: ""(empty, see above)